fabianmartins/alienattack.workshop/README.md

 1. Go to your AWS Console, and visit the Lambda service page.
 2. Search for a function named **`<envName>ScoreboardFn`**.
 3. Click on the name of the function.
 You will be taken to the configuration of the lambda function.
 4. Check if the information sent from the rebel is correct.
-On the section named *Designer* if you see a message *"Add triggers from the list on the left"*, then the rebel is right.
+On the section named *Designer* if you see the message *"Add trigger"*, then the rebel is right.
 The trigger is missing.
 Let's create it.
-5. On the left, on the section 'Add triggers', click on **Kinesis**.
-A section named *Configure triggers* will appear below.
+5. On the left, click on 'Add trigger'
+6. On the Trigger Configuration, click on the drop down list and type **Kinesis**.
+A section for you to configure the trigger will show up.
 6. Configure the fields:
    * **Kinesis stream**: Select the Kinesis Data Stream attached to your environment.
 The name must be in the form `<envName>_InputStream`
    * **Consumer**: select *No consumer*
    * **Batch size**: insert the value *700*.
+   * **Batch window**: Input *1*.
    * **Starting position**: select *Latest*.
    * Check box **Enable trigger**: leave it marked for now.
    * Click on the button **Add** at the right.
-   * On the top, click on the button **Save**.
+   * If everything went well you will get a message confirming that you have added the trigger.

 **-- FastFix --**
 If you want to skip this activity: